 Protect Your Tub

 Cover the bottom of the tub with a thick drop cloth before you begin any work.
 The metal cable on the drain snake can easily scratch porcelain, acrylic, or fiberglass surfaces and leave marks that will be hard to remove from the surface of your tub.

 To snake your bathtub drain you will first need to remove the overflow plate to the tub.
 Behind the overflow plate, you can access the tub drain through the overflow tube.
 If the drain uses a lever-operated stopper, you will also need to remove the linkage running to the stopper mechanism.

 Feed the Snake

 Never attempt to snake through the drain opening in the bottom of the tub—the bend in the drain is normally too sharp for the snake, and you could risk breaking or damaging the pipe.

 Snake the Drain

 Activate the drain snake's motor, holding it firmly in place while continuing to feed the cable into the drain.
-Grasp the machine up with your strongest hand and feed the cable with your other.
+Grasp the machine with your strongest hand and feed the cable with your other.
 For extra support, kneel on the floor of the tub and rest your arm on your leg.
 Keep in mind, a slow motor speed usually produces the best results.

 Keep the cable no more than a foot out of the overflow to prevent kinking.
 If the cable begins to bend or kink, pull it back then feed it forward again more slowly.
-Sometimes a large hard clog will cause this type of tension.
+Sometimes a large clog will cause this type of tension.
 Pull the cable out every so often to make sure you haven't already hooked the clog on the tip of the cable.